solliancenet/mcw-ai-with-azure-databricks-and-azure-machine-learning/README.md

 - Want to use PyTorch for deep learning

 ### Hands-on lab
-In this hands-on lab, you will ...
+In this lab, you will use Azure Databricks in combination with Azure Machine Learning to build, train and deploy the desired models.
+You will learn:

-At the end of this hands-on lab, you will be better able to [deliver, demonstrate, solve, present, migrate, build, design, architect, construct, modify] ….

-#### Outline: Hands-on lab exercises
-- Exercise 0: Before the hands-on lab
-- Exercise 1: Creating a forecast model using automated machine learning
-- Exercise 2: Understanding the forecast model using Model explainability and registering the model
-- Exercise 3: Creating a deep learning model (RNN) for time series data and registering the model
+  - How to train a forecasting model against time series data without any code by using automated machine learning.
-- Exercise 4: Evaluating the models
-- Exercise 5: Using the selected forecast model for scoring of streaming telemetry
-- Exercise 6: Creating a deep learning text classification model
+  - How to create a recurrent neural network (RNN) model using PyTorch in Azure Databricks that can be used to forecast against time-series data.
+  - How to use a trained forecast model to score data in real-time using Spark Structured Streaming within Azure Databricks.
-- Exercise 7: Using the text classification model in a batch scoring pipeline
+  - How to train an Natural Language Processing text classification model using Keras.

 ## Azure services and related products
 -	Azure Databricks